|

 In

-this new page a typical packing problem is presented.
+this new page a typical packing problem is

-A set of blocks completely fills a given space,
+presented.
+A set of blocks completely fills

 You can make your own Paradoxopiped puzzle